Education has changed forever.

 The numbers on education.
 Private and parochial schools are in decline with around 10% of the population.
 Homeschooling continues to grow with around 3% of the K12 population opting to do it their own way.
 Charter schools are growing and are approaching 3%.
 The rest are in the public schools.
 The magnet programs used to be a growth sector within the public schools.
 The major growth sectors today are the virtual schools and the remote learning component within the bricks and mortar schools and homeschooling.

 What should parents look for in a home schooling curriculum?
 Are the virtual schools a real education or just a way to earn credentials?
 Are the learning games such as unscramble, hangman, crossword puzzle, and wordsearch an important educational tool for word study or just busy work?
 What are the best resources for building writing skills?
+What’s the best way to give students a strong STEM foundation?
 Read on to find out.